jesseward/discogstagger/README.md

 keep_tags=freedb_id
 ```

-Furthermore you can use lowercase directory and filenames using the following configurtion:
+Furthermore you can use lowercase directory and filenames using the following configuration:

 ```
 # Use lowercase filenames